leanprover/vscode-lean4/vscode-lean4/test/README.md

 	- Start a `npm watch` task to compile the vscode-lean4 extension and watch for changes.
 	- Run the extension integration test in a new VS Code window so you can debug the tests.

+Depending on which test it is you want to debug you may have to edit the `Debug Tests` launch configuration in `launch.json`.
+Be sure to match the arguments there with the way the test is launched in `runtests.ts`.

 You will be able to set breakpoints in everything except the `runtests.ts` file which is a kind of [@vscode/test-electron](https://github.com/microsoft/vscode-test) bootstrapping program.